Amourspirit/python_ooo_dev_tools/docs/odev/part2/chapter06.rst

     .. code-tab:: python

         doc = Write.create_doc(loader=loader)
+        # ...
         if not create_para_style(doc, "adParagraph"):
-            print("Could not create new paragraph style")
+            raise RuntimeError("Could not create new paragraph style")

-            # office will close and with statement is exited
-            raise BreakContext.Break
+        # ...

     .. only:: html